It’s no secret that my life has been littered with struggle.

 6. If You Follow Jesus the World Will Hold You to a Higher (Sometimes Twisted) Standard

 I can’t tell you how many times my faith has been thrown in my face.
-Once, after working with a business who forged my signature on a legal document, then tried to convince me not to turn them in because they knew I was a Christian.
+A numer of years ago, while working with a business, I found out they had forged my signature on a legal document.

 “I thought you were a man of faith,” the guy yelled at me.

 “I am.
 And that means doing the right thing and telling the truth.”

 Whether you realize it or not, people are watching the way you live your life and relating it to the God you serve.
 If you say you follow Jesus but don’t live out a life worthy of that calling, people notice (and they will try to use it against you).